dotnet/docs-maui/docs/user-interface/controls/indicatorview.md

 </StackLayout>
 ```

-In this example, the `IndicatorView` is rendered beneath the `CarouselView`, with an indicator for each item in the `CarouselView`.
+In this example, the `IndicatorView` is rendered beneath the <xref:Microsoft.Maui.Controls.CarouselView>, with an indicator for each item in the <xref:Microsoft.Maui.Controls.CarouselView>.
 The `IndicatorView` is populated with data by setting the `CarouselView.IndicatorView` property to the `IndicatorView` object.
-Each indicator is a light gray circle, while the indicator that represents the current item in the `CarouselView` is dark gray.
+Each indicator is a light gray circle, while the indicator that represents the current item in the <xref:Microsoft.Maui.Controls.CarouselView> is dark gray.

 > [!IMPORTANT]
 > Setting the `CarouselView.IndicatorView` property results in the `IndicatorView.Position` property binding to the `CarouselView.Position` property, and the `IndicatorView.ItemsSource` property binding to the `CarouselView.ItemsSource` property.